I wrote this several (many) years ago – and since the Season’s upon us, I’m giving it to you again.

 3. The simple yet awesome beauty that is…the perfectly roasted stuffed bird.

 4. I hate dry stuffing!
 When I get served that casserole dish of stuffing, it makes my heart sink a little.
 Gone is that extra flavor of the bird.
-Gone is the extra moisture.
+Gone is the juicy mojo.
 Gone are those heavenly variations of texture and flavor.
-Oh woe to that poor dish of anemic stuffing!
+Oh, woe to that poor dish of anemic stuffing!
 What did that stuffing ever do to you!
-I also find most dish dressing is too salty as well.
+I also find most dish dressing is too salty, as well.
 That stuffing longs to be reunited with its mother ship.

 5. I think an unstuffed bird is a lonely, barren thing.
 I also think it’s too dry and the dark bits over cook.
-(As I’ve said previously, and hey- it’s worth sayin’ again.)
+(As I’ve said previously, and hey, it’s worth sayin’ again.)
 And I am a lover of the dark bits.
-The gorgeous legs get dry and tendony without stuffing and they look withered.
+The gorgeous legs get dry and tendony without stuffing, and look withered.